HarshaVardhanJ/docker_files/README.md

 -	`openssh:alpine-bash` (based on Alpine Linux, with Bash installed)
 -	`openssh:alpine` (based on Alpine Linux, without Bash installed)
+-	`openssh:jessie` (based on Debian Jessie Slim)
 -	`openssh:ubuntu` (based on
 	[`phusion/baseimage`](https://hub.docker.com/r/phusion/baseimage/) which is
 	built on Ubuntu)

-One is based on Alpine Linux and the other is built on top of `phusion/baseimage` image which is modified version of Ubuntu suitable for containerisation purposes.
-For more information, please take a look at `phusion/baseimage`'s repository on [GitHub](https://github.com/phusion/baseimage-docker) and [DockerHub](https://hub.docker.com/r/phusion/baseimage/).
+For more information on the image that is built on top of `phusion/baseimage` image which is modified version of Ubuntu suitable for containerisation purposes, please take a look at `phusion/baseimage`'s repository on
+[GitHub](https://github.com/phusion/baseimage-docker) and [DockerHub](https://hub.docker.com/r/phusion/baseimage/).

 ## `openssh:<version>`

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

 ## `openssh:alpine`